jon49/child-spaced-repetition/README.md

 	'first_name' => $_POST['first_name']
 ];
 ```
 What if the `$_POST['first_name']` has no value?
 You might think that the Auto Quote method would produce `''`.
 But what we want for MySQL is `NULL`.
-Auto Quote takes care of that for you.
+Auto Quote takes care of that for you and chooses `NULL`.

 What if you want a MySQL function to be applied to a column such as the `NOW()` function?
-In this case we don't want to pass `'NOW()'` to MySQl, we want to pass `NOW()`.
-So when we use the `db::auto_quote()` method above, you'll notice we can pass an array as a second argument of key's we don't want the Auto Quote logic applied to
+In this case we don't want to pass `'NOW()'` to MySQL, we want to pass `NOW()`.
+So when we use the `db::auto_quote()` method above, you'll notice we can pass an array as a second argument of keys we don't want the Auto Quote logic applied to